Sorrow446/Palworld-Appearance-Tool/README.md

 Import JSON appearance data to save:
 `pat.exe import -i out.json -o 1.sav`

+## Use cases
+- Simply to change your own appearance.
+- Migrate appearences between saves.
+- Some mods like the Play as Zoe one need the head and hair set to specific types to work properly.

 ## Thank you
 - trumank for their great uesave-rs.